 The Sporting News

-Robert Finch, The Story of Minor League Baseball, Stoneman, 1952.
+Robert Finch.
+The Story of Minor League Baseball.
+Columbus, OH: Stoneman, 1952.

-Mark Gallagher, New York Yankees Encyclopedia, Sports Publishing, 2001.
+Mark Gallagher.
+New York Yankees Encyclopedia.
+Champaign, IL: Sports Publishing, 2001.

-Frank Graham, The New York Yankees, An Informal History, Putnam, 1958.
+Frank Graham.
+The New York Yankees, An Informal History.
+New York: Putnam, 1958.

-Lloyd Johnson and Miles Wolff, Encyclopedia of Minor League Baseball, Baseball America, 1997.
+Lloyd Johnson and Miles Wolff, eds.
+Encyclopedia of Minor League Baseball.
+Durham, NC: Baseball America, 1997.

-David Porter, editor, Biographical Dictionary of American Sports, Baseball, Greenwood, 2000.
+David Porter, ed.
+Biographical Dictionary of American Sports, Baseball.
+Westport, CT: Greenwood, 2000.

 SABR members, including Tom Bourke and Bill Nowlin.